tayganr/MCW-Azure-Synapse-Analytics-and-AI/Whiteboard design session/WDS trainer guide - Azure Synapse Analytics and AI.md

 8. What approach can they use to update the JSON data?

-     The can use JSON_MODIFY with the UPDATE statement.
+     They can use JSON_MODIFY with the UPDATE statement.

 9. In some of their queries, they are OK trading off speed of returning counts for a small reduction in accuracy.
 How might they do this?